 Prior to joining Skelton Taintor & Abbott, Jordan worked as a legal intern for the United States Attorney’s Office, Civil Division, in Portland, Maine and as Judicial Intern for the Honorable Norman H. Stahl of the United States Court of Appeals for the First Circuit.
 She has also worked as a McKeen Fellow for the Maine Volunteer Lawyer’s Project.

 Originally from Kansas City, Jordan received her B.A. in Government and Sociology from Bowdoin College, Dean’s List, and her J.D. from Northeastern University School of Law.
 While in law school, Jordan was the Managing Editor of the Northeastern Law Review.
-Also while in law school, Jordan was a Lawyering Fellow with the Massachusetts Transgender Political Coalition in Boston.
-Jordan’s academic research in law school on surrogacy laws in the United States and pregnancy discrimination in the workplace received two awards, and have been published in the National Law Review.
+Jordan also was a Lawyering Fellow with the Massachusetts Transgender Political Coalition in Boston.
+Jordan’s academic research on surrogacy laws in the United States and pregnancy discrimination in the workplace received two awards, and has been published in the National Law Review.

 In her free time, Jordan is a performer at the Community Little Theatre in Auburn.
-She is also an attorney co-coach for the Bowdoin Mock Trial team.
-She enjoys participating in Maine’s Tri-For-A-Cure and spending time with her family at Sugarloaf.
+She is also an attorney coach for the Bowdoin Mock Trial team.
+She enjoys participating in Maine’s Tri-For-A-Cure and spending time with her family at Sugarloaf and the lake.